Hendrix-CS/csci235/index.md

 will guide you through a learning process on a particular topic.
 Modules not completed during class time should be completed with your group outside of class.

+Module submissions consist of two parts:
+* Short answers to questions posed within the module.
+* Python programs to modify or write.

+Each student will submit both their answers and the Python programs **individually** via Teams.
+As the modules are a key aspect of how students learn the course material, this ensures that every student has a record of what was learned.

 Modules submitted by the start of the next class period will receive one robot credit for a sincere, on-time attempt.
 Submissions which are complete and correct will receive two robot credits.
 Modules not deemed complete and correct may be revised and resubmitted after a